Japan: Imperial Discovery

 A mixture of part-day walks, moderate trails and city sightseeing.
 Walking over easy to moderate terrain, ranging from level countryside paths to trails of up to 5 miles (8km) with 1,700 feet (510m) of ascent.
 Days on the Nakasendo Path are unhurried with plenty of time to enjoy the scenery.

-Day 2: Tokyo - Afternoon arrival and transfer to our accommodation in central Tokyo (2 nights).
-There will be some free time to explore before a welcome dinner.
+Take an overnight flight to Tokyo.
+After an afternoon arrival and transfer to our accommodation in central Tokyo there will be free time to explore before a welcome dinner.

-Day 3: Tokyo - Full day guided walking tour of Tokyo and its collection of different districts, each with their own individual character.
+The following day we include a guided walking tour of Tokyo and its collection of different districts, each with their own individual character.
 From the ultra-modern to historic temples and gardens, a guided stroll around the city gives us an insight into Japanese life.

-Day 6: Nakasendo Path - A lovely walk again today, from Tsumago to Magome.
+The next day is a lovely walk from Tsumago to Magome.
 After some free time to explore Tsumago in the morning, we continue our journey over the Magome Pass, to the small village of Magome.
 Here we stay overnight in a minshuku, where our friendly host may introduce us to ‘minyo’, traditional rural dances and singing.

-Day 9: Kyoto - Today is free to explore Kyoto.
+We also include a free day to explore Kyoto.
 Your guide will be happy to help with suggestions of places to visit, such as Nijo Castle, the former residence of the Shogun in Kyoto, or Kiyomizu Temple with its wonderful view of Kyoto.

-Day 11: To Hakone National Park - A full day in Hakone, beginning with a walk along the 'sugi-namiki', lined with Japanese cedar trees, to Lake Ashi-no-ko where we may be able to see demonstrations of Japanese parquetry in the workshops there.
+The following day begins with a walk along the 'sugi-namiki', lined with Japanese cedar trees, to Lake Ashi-no-ko where we may be able to see demonstrations of Japanese parquetry in the workshops there.
 We then continue on the old Tokaido highway, once the alternative to the Nakasendo, stopping for lunch along the way.